Roger Vinson: Notable cases

 In 2010, Vinson was assigned to hear a case, Florida et al v.
 United States Department of Health and Human Services, brought by a group of 26 states that was filed with support by 22 attorneys general and four governors challenging the constitutionality of the new Patient Protection and Affordable Care Act (PPACA), specifically its requirement that most individuals obtain medical insurance.
 The suit is the second of more than 15 lawsuits filed against the act that has advanced to this stage of litigation.

 On January 31, 2011, Vinson ruled that the individual mandate provision of the PPACA violated the Constitution by regulating economic inactivity, and as the mandate is not severable the entire statute was ruled unconstitutional.
 Vinson allowed the law to stand while it was being appealed by the Obama administration.
 Vinson later issued a stay to his January ruling, allowing implementation to proceed while its constitutionality was weighed.

 Sentencing philosophy

-Vinson is noted for being a hardline judge who refuses to depart from maximum sentences in spite of their severity, even though he agrees his very own sentences are far too high.
+Vinson is noted for being a hardline judge who refused to depart from maximum sentences in spite of their severity, even though he agreed his very own sentences were far too high.
 In his own words: "The punishment is supposed to fit the crime, but when a legislative body says this is going to be the sentence no matter what other factors there are, that's draconian in every sense of the word.
 Mandatory sentences breed injustice."

-Personal life
+Personal life and death

 In 2009, Vinson was installed as president of the American Camellia Society.

+Vinson died from prostate cancer on April 1, 2023, aged 83.